lmg8/Itinerary-App/README.md

 It returns...

 * GET "/api/itineraries" - A route that gets all itineraries.
-It returns all itineraries in JSON format
+It returns all itineraries in JSON format.
+No data to be sent.

 * GET “/api/user/:id/itineraries” - A route that returns all itineraries for a specific user.  “:id” is the id of the user.
+No data to be sent.

 * GET “/api/users/:id/friends” - A route that returns all friends of a specific user. “:id” is the id of the user.
+No data to be sent.

 * GET “/api/users/:id/friends/:friendid” - A route that returns a specific friend of a specific user.   “:id” is the id of the user and “friendid” is the id of the friend.
+No data to be sent.

 * GET “/api/users/:id/favourites” - A route that returns an array of favourites of a specific user.  “:id” is the id of the user.
+No data to be sent.

-* GET “/api/user/itineraries” - A route that returns an array of all the itineraries for the current user
+* GET “/api/user/itineraries” - A route that returns an array of all the itineraries for the current user.
+No data to be sent.

 * GET “/api/itineraries/:id” - A route that returns a specific itinerary. “:id” is the itinerary id.
+No data to be sent.

 * GET “/api/users” - A route that returns all users.
+No data to be sent.

 * GET “/api/users/:id” - A route that returns the user with the userid “:id”.
+No data to be sent.

 * PATCH “/api/users/:id” - A route that updates the user.
 It expects a JSON that looks like this: